isomerpages/cris-precise/_for-everyone/Everyday Genomics/Singapore's Big Health Project.md

 <p>With its multi-ethnic population that captures the diversity of Asia's
 genomes and strong research capabilities, Singapore is in an ideal position to address our lack of understanding of Asian-specific genetic conditions.
-Precision Health Research, Singapore (PRECISE) is the central entity coordinating a whole of government effort to implement phase II of Singapore's 10-year National Precision Medicine strategy.</p>
+Precision Health Research, Singapore (PRECISE) is the national central entity coordinating a whole of government effort to implement Singapore's multi-phase National Precision Medicine strategy.</p>
 <h3><strong>How will My Data be Used?</strong></h3>
 <p>To realise the potential of precision medicine, genetic data needs to
 be linked to lifestyle and health information.
 Scientists can then use